Bridge Builders CONNECT 2017 Workshops

 The Environmental Justice Connection

 Youth will explore what it means to be leaders for environmental justice.
-Youth will define environment and explore different Memphis environments.
-Youth will discover how environmental benefits and burdens can be unequally distributed when one community’s needs are put before the needs of the larger community.
-Youth will examine case studies to see how environmental injustice affects communities in Memphis.
-Youth will identify ways community members have stood up to advance environmental justice.
-Youth will identify how they can become leaders to advance environmental justice.
+Environmental justice is the equitable sharing of the environmental benefits of our natural resources and the environmental burdens of our industrialized, urban environment.
+Youth will define environment and explore different Memphis environments, and they will discover the impact when one community’s need is put before the needs of the larger community whole, affecting the balance between environmental benefits and burdens.
+Youth will explore and identify ways in which community members have stood up to advance environmental justice.

 The Educational Justice Connection